Searching the Online Catalog

 - Type allows you to choose among books, CD-ROMs, DVDs, microforms, periodicals, and videorecordings.

-- Location allows you to search from materials in the General Stacks, Law, Reference, Rare Books, Oversize, or the Audiovisual collections
+- Location allows you to search from materials in the General Stacks, Law, Reference, Rare Books, Oversize, the Audiovisual collections, or the Temporary Library (which was set up in Room 2262 of the Main Interior Building during modernization of Wing 1).

 - Date (year of publication) allows you to limit your search by titles published iin a specific year or a range of year.
 For example,